binlf/lofo/README.md

 - [ ] Add support for monorepo projects

 > [!WARNING]
-> _This project, at this time, makes quite a few assumptions about your project and conventions.
+> _This project, at this time, is in active development and makes quite a few assumptions about your project and conventions.
 Proceed with caution!_